In other languages: 한국어.

 - 8.3.10 Audio Post Production

 - 8.3.12 Publisher

 - 10 See Also

 The premise for the series is fairly simple and straightforward, with variations among them: armies of hostile aliens have begun invading the Earth, killing and enslaving the human race.
-The style and theme of the game closely mirror those of the classic BBC television series UFO.
+The style and theme of the game closely mirror those of the 1960s Gerry Anderson television series UFO.